seabassapologist/untitled-spotifyd-controller/README.md

 untitled-spotifyd-controller is available in the [Arch User Repository]

-or
+or inside the source dir:

 ```
-$ go install .
+$ go install . -o spdcon
 ```

 to install to your `$GOPATH`